pvcraven/arcade_book/source/chapters/02_setup/setup.rst

 Setup the Programming Environment
 ---------------------------------

-To get your computer ready for programming, we need to install Python, some Python libraries, and an editor.

 .. image:: python-logo.svg
     :width: 300px
+    :class: right-image

+To get your computer ready for programming we need to install the Python computer language, and an editor you can type your programs into.

 .. _installing-python: